-The Port has also secured a temporary use permit for a 34-acre parcel approximately one mile from its central gate or main entrance.
+The Port has also secured City of Oxnard approval to develop a 34-acre parcel approximately one mile from its central gate or main entrance.
 The parcel, located on East Hueneme Road, will be used for temporary automotive parking for new vehicles.
-The temporary 3-5 year use of the site for this purpose will result in less truck traffic, improved air quality and reduced congestion on city streets and will allow for increased capacity for the auto segment of the port's cargo mix.
+The temporary 3 to 5-year use of the site for this purpose will result in less truck traffic, improved air quality and reduced congestion on city streets and will allow for increased capacity for the auto segment of the port's cargo mix.
+This parcel is anticipated to start operating March 2024.

 Another area of focus for the Port is a 250-acre site located just 2.4 miles east of the Central Gate on East Hueneme Road.
-The vision for this site is to develop a port logistic property area.
+The vision for this site is to develop an enterprise zone to support global trade and create thousands of jobs for the local community.

-Strategic investment opportunities of this type will allow for both the Port's economic development goal as well as significantly enhance its ability to meet and exceed its stakeholder mission goals and environmental stewardship by generating over 4,000 family sustaining jobs, creating educational opportunities for local students, allowing for investment in zero emission and clean technologies, and building revenue streams for environmental restoration projects such as that of Ormond Beach, in addition to drastically reducing truck traffic and increasing the environmentally friendlier rail percentage of the intermodal cargo transportation mix.
+Strategic investment opportunities of this type will allow for both the Port's economic development goal as well as significantly enhance its ability to meet and exceed its stakeholder mission goals and environmental stewardship by generating family sustaining jobs, creating educational opportunities for local students, allowing for investment in zero emission and clean technologies, and building revenue streams for potential mitigation projects such as environmental restoration, workforce development, and/or housing.